braveulysses/broker-groovy-sign-in-sample/README.md

 ## How to run

 Please note that Java 8 is required.
+The Data Broker must be version 6.0.0.0 and above, and the "user and reference apps" starter schema must have been installed.

 First, register an OAuth2 Client in the Data Broker configuration.
 The `setup.dsconfig` file is provided for this purpose.